 A: I’ve been interested in DIY decorating since I was very little.
 I used to decorate cardboard boxes for houses for my Barbies, so it was definitely an interest from an early age.
 My style has always evolved with the times and yet my taste has always tended to be a mix of old and new.

 Stroll down any street during the holidays, and you’re sure to be inspired by the wide variety of lighting arrangements you will see.
 Creating a beautiful light spectacle using your home and landscape as your canvas isn’t as difficult as it may seem – it just takes some vision, planning and lights – plenty of lights.
 Here are some helpful tips and tricks for outdoor decorating for the holidays:

 Say “Merry Christmas” by decorating your space with holiday greenery from Tree Classics.
 These stylish holiday pieces won’t evoke allergens or require a car to tote fresh greenery back home.
 In addition, artificial Christmas wreaths can be customized to fit any décor or theme.

 Spending time with the kids is an important goal because it does more than create close family relationships.
 Bonding contributes to building the character of your children and providing them with essential life values.
 Set aside time for talks about how to handle the ups and downs of life!
 Make learning fun while strengthening your ties with your kids with these ideas.

 Christmas traditions are one of the most anticipated activities of the holiday season, but sometimes we all need to switch it up a little, start new traditions and have a little more creative fun when it comes to making our homes more festive.
 Keeping up with holiday trends is a great way to be inspired to start new projects that involve the whole family.
 Not to mention: a unique Christmas tree is sure to have all of your guests buzzing about your decor.
-To have your home ready by the time the first snow falls, check out these top Christmas tree trends of 2012.
+To have your home ready by the time the first snow falls, check out these top Christmas trends of 2012.